 Even if you're already in fit shape, you can still benefit from using a fitness tracker.
-Many models are able to track metrics related to specific sports such as running and cycling, so you can see how well you're performing and track your progress over time.
+With many fitness trackers, you're able to track metrics related to specific sports such as running and cycling, so you can see how well you're performing and track your progress over time.

-For instance, fitness trackers such as the Fitbit Surge and the Garmin Vivoactive HR have specific running and cycling programs built-in, so that you can track metrics specific to that activity, such as speed, number of laps, and revolutions per minute.
+For instance, fitness trackers such as the Fitbit Charge 2 and the Garmin Vivoactive HR have specific running and cycling programs built-in, so that you can track metrics specific to that activity, such as speed, number of laps, and revolutions per minute.

 The bottom line

 While it is true that there is no hard evidence yet proving fitness trackers actually do help you get leaner and healthier, at least one study has found a correlation between increased activity and fitness tracker use — and there are other studies ongoing.
 Other potential benefits include sleeping better, losing weight, and improved sports performance.

 Looking for a fitness tracker of your own?
 Check out our reviews and roundups for more!

 We may earn a commission for purchases using our links.
 Learn more.